-3.10 We will send you an invoice after your appointment(s) each invoice must be paid in cleared monies within 14 days of the date of invoice by any of the methods described in clause 3.7.
+3.10 We will send you an invoice before or after your appointment(s) depending on whether prepayment is required and each invoice must be paid in cleared monies upon receipt by any of the methods described in clause 3.7.

-3.11 If a third party has agreed to pay your fees and they fail to settle our invoices (or any part of them) by the due date for payment, we will assume that the outstanding amount will not be paid by the third party and we will invoice you direct and payment will be due within 14 days of the date of the invoice.
+3.11 If a third party has agreed to pay your fees and they fail to settle our invoices (or any part of them) on receipt, we will assume that the outstanding amount will not be paid by the third party and we will invoice you direct and payment will be due on receipt of the invoice.

 3.13 If you dispute an invoice in good faith, please contact us to let us know promptly after you have received the invoice.
 Clause 3.12 will not apply for the period of the dispute.

 3.14 If you are covered by insurance you will need to pay our fees in accordance with clause 3 and ask your insurance provider to reimburse you following the Services.
 We do not accept direct payments from insurance providers but we will assist you where we can, including providing any appropriate documentation requested by yourself for your insurance provider.
 You will need to check whether your insurance provider will cover you for the Services.
 It is not our responsibility to do so.
 Your insurer may have a different opinion to us or the other parties involved in the Services, which means they may not reimburse you for all or any of the Services.

 3.15 Each service comprises the appointment and additional time including, but not limited to, reading background information, liaising with the GP, solicitor and/or family members and producing a comprehensive report/letter.

 4.1 We will make every effort to complete the Services in a timely manner.
 However, there may be circumstances beyond our reasonable control which prevent this (see clauses 4.10 and 4.11).